 This particular double geographical view linked with the subtle criticism in the cultural environment stands out in his career and can be seen in most of the works of this Shanghai artist.
 In Shanghai, as in all the Orient, contemporary art has a brief story because self-expression in China does not have a long tradition and even today the artistic expression remains a challenge

 In his silent film "Will?", created for the Shiseido exhibition in 1997, Zhou describes the attempt by young Chinese artists to study a strategy to break their isolationism and to be known.
 The proposed solution was to build an airport, a metaphor for an ideal and physical connection with collectors, critics and curators.
-In these short and superficial foreign visits the understanding that the foreigners have is practically nil.
+In these short and superficial foreign visits, the understanding that the foreigners have is practically nil.
 So much so that one of them exclaims," You have only traditional medicine and crafts and what you are producing is not art".
 The Chinese answer to this is that they have art equal to the West but it is simply responds to different standards and so is difficult to understand by other cultures.
-Zhou Tiehai criticises the fact that Art like every artist needs a patron and finds that this system of recommendations and acquaintances leads to a real and proper Mafia.
+Zhou Tiehai criticizes the fact that Art like every artist needs a patron and finds that this system of recommendations and acquaintances leads to a real and proper Mafia.

 Instead, in his work"Press Conference" 1998, he depicts himself standing on a podium talking into a microphone during a press conference and his cutting declaration is that "the relations in the art world are the same as those between the States after the Cold War".
 This is another example of the conflictual but diplomatically necessary relationship that there is inside this sector.